Sayrikey1/Code-and-Clause/ReadMe.md

 Type or speak your question about Nigerian tech policies.

 📤 **Upload Documents**:
-Submit PDFs and Images to get summaries and insights.
+Submit PDFs to get summaries and insights.

 📜 **Review History**:
 View your past chats and uploads.